duaraghav8/SRE101/run-db-in-k8s/README.md

 ## Run a production Database in K8s

-This is the code & commands I used in my video on running the MySQL cluster in K8s.
+This is the code & commands I used in my [Video](https://youtu.be/UDXnyh0vtXw) on running the MySQL cluster in K8s.

 1. Spin up a new Linux VM
 2. Install `minikube` & `kubectl`